Chapter 2:

 She thought to herself as her right hand reached for a specific pocket and her right reached for a particular hook.
 Quickly attaching a rope to a dart, she flung the iron dart against the tree 100 feet above her and swung over the large gap.

-"I hope Silk-Stringer doesn't hate me for wasting all his rope."
+"I hope Silk-Stringer doesn't hate me for wasting all her rope."

-A rogue thought came into the scout's mind as she scurried on top of a large broken birch trunk.
+A rogue thought came into the scout's mind as she scampered to the top of a large broken birch trunk.
 She assured herself that it was needed.
 The rope could be replaced.
 The village could not.

 "Great beasts only destroy part of the forest if they are angry, or mating, either way they are in large numbers and looking for food.”